mangal-interactions/mangal/reviews.md

 Page 5 Line 3: Vernacular names --> Common name?

 > We think this is a matter of preference, and ours is to "vernacular".
 No changes.

 Line 5: Reference looks weird

 Line 5-6. ncbi, gbif, itis, eol and bold.
 Should these words be explained or is that fully understandable abbreviations?

+> We gave the full version.

 Line 14: “…than there…” --> “….as there….”?

+> Corrected.

 Line 21: Remove “a minima”

+> Corrected.

 Page 8 Line 21: Hyperlink does not work